 Library, Departmental, and Personal Copies

-- As part of the requirements for graduation, all master’s and doctoral students must submit paper copies of their thesis, essay, or dissertation to the Mortensen Library Technical Services Department for binding.
+- As part of the requirements for graduation, all master’s and doctoral students must submit paper copies of their thesis, essay, or dissertation to the Mortensen Library Resource and Metadata Services Department for binding.

 • Doctor of Education students must submit one (1) paper copy for library retention.